-

 Supermarkets and cars have used readily available refrigerants which historically have had high global warming potential (GWP) and ozone depletion potential.

-More and more, low GWP alternatives that serve as drop-in replacements to tradtiional refrigerants are helping grocery store chains, car manufacturers and even some historic landmarks (like the Eiffel Tower) reduce their carbon footprint.
+More and more, low GWP alternatives that serve as drop-in replacements to traditional refrigerants are helping grocery store chains, car manufacturers and even some historic landmarks (like the Eiffel Tower) reduce their carbon footprint.

 As more companies look to adopt environmentally sustainable solutions, developing low GWP refrigerants, compared with traditional options, is critical.